gazed/md2html/README.md

 # Markdown to HTML cmd-line tool

+Cloned from `github.com/gomarkdown/mdtohtml` in order to tweak the hard coded extensions.

 If you have Go installed, install with:

-    go get -u github.com/gomarkdown/mdtohtml
+    go install github.com/gazed/md2html@latest

 To run:

-    mdtohtml [options] inputfile [outputfile]
+    md2html [options] inputfile [outputfile]

-Run `mdtohtml` to see all options.
+Run `md2html` to see all options.

-This is also an example of how to use [gomarkdown/markdown](https://github.com/gomarkdown/markdown) library.